oyama/pico-midi-looper-ble/README.md

 ## Architecture

-The looper is implemented as a simple finite state machine:

-`Waiting / Recording / Playing / TrackSwitch`

-Each transition is triggered by intuitive user input.
-The core logic fits in under 300 lines of code and is designed to be easy to read and modify — ideal for use in education or interactive art.
+The core logic is organized as a small set of finite-state machines - the main looper (5 states) plus two tiny sub-FSMs for button timing and tap-tempo - yet still fits in under 400 lines of C.

 Read the full architecture with FSM diagram:
 [docs/architecture.md](docs/architecture.md)